 - The nbpem service (Policy Execution Manager) creates policy-client tasks and determines when jobs are due to run.
-It starts the job and upon job completion, determines when the next job should run for the policy-client combination. - The nbjm service (Job Manager) does the following: - Accepts requests from nbpem to run backup jobs or media jobs from commands such as bplabel and tpreg - Requests the resources for each job, such as storage units, drives, media, and client and policy resources. - Executes the job and starts the media server processes. - Fields updates from the media server bpbrm process and routes them to the jobs database and the images database. - Receives the preprocessing requests from nbpem and initiates bpmount on the client. - The nbrb service (Resource Broker) does the following: - Allocates the resources in response to requests from nbjm. - Acquires the physical resources from the Enterprise Media Manager service (nbemm). - Manages the logical resources such as multiplex groups, maximum jobs per client, and maximum jobs per policy. - Initiates the drive unloads and manages pending request queues. - Queries the media servers periodically for current drive state.
+It starts the job and upon job completion, determines when the next job should run for the policy-client combination. - The nbjm service (Job Manager) does the following: - Accepts requests from nbpem to run backup jobs or media jobs from commands such as bplabel and tpreq - Requests the resources for each job, such as storage units, drives, media, and client and policy resources. - Executes the job and starts the media server processes. - Fields updates from the media server bpbrm process and routes them to the jobs database and the images database. - Receives the preprocessing requests from nbpem and initiates bpmount on the client. - The nbrb service (Resource Broker) does the following: - Allocates the resources in response to requests from nbjm. - Acquires the physical resources from the Enterprise Media Manager service (nbemm). - Manages the logical resources such as multiplex groups, maximum jobs per client, and maximum jobs per policy. - Initiates the drive unloads and manages pending request queues. - Queries the media servers periodically for current drive state.

-As of NetBackup version 7.6, remote EMM servers are no longer supported.
 The NetBackup master server and the Enterprise media manager (EMM) server must reside on the same physical host.

-The master server is responsible for running jobs as configured in NetBackup policies by using the services nbpem and nbjm.
+The master server is responsible for running jobs as configured in NetBackup policies by using the services nbpem and nbim.